KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

 mathjax: false
 ---

 These are my notes on the Anki database schema and data.
 They probably will continue to change over time and may include a lot more detail on some parts than others.
+This was mostly part of my initial work developing the [Anki Record](https://github.com/KyleRego/anki_record) gem.

 Related:
 - [AnkiDroid document on the Anki schema](https://github.com/ankidroid/Anki-Android/wiki/Database-Structure)